 We have outlined how Google Ad Grants can benefit your organisation in our Ultimate Guide to Google Ad Grants.

-How are Google ad grants different from the usual ads?
+How is Google ad grants different from the usual ads?

 Using Google Ad Grants is like having your secret weapon.